 Academic Advisor.
 A faculty/staff member who assists students in making informed and responsible decisions, selecting classes, and achieving their goals.
-Visiting an academic advisor is required prior to each enrollment.
+Contacting an academic advisor is required prior to each academic term.
 Students will be assigned a permanent advisor during their first semester in their academic program.